How DeFi Copy Trading Works: Architectures & Strategies

 How do I find profitable wallets to copy trade?

-Use on-chain analytics platforms like Nansen, Arkham Intelligence, or DeBank to identify wallets with consistent profitable track records.
+Use on-chain analytics platforms like on-chain analytics platforms, entity intelligence platforms, or portfolio tracking platforms to identify wallets with consistent profitable track records.
 Look for wallets labeled as "Smart Money," check their historical win rates, analyze their trading patterns over 6+ months, and verify they trade assets with sufficient liquidity for you to follow.

 Is DeFi copy trading profitable?